-The first thing you need to do is make the corn bread – You can make this a few days ahead.
-Apple cider vinegar mixed with the almond milk – act as the buttermilk replacement.
+The first thing you need to do is make the cornbread.
+You can make this a few days ahead.
+Apple cider vinegar mixed with the almond milk act as the buttermilk replacement (a wonderful vegan substitute!).
 Remember how awesome apple cider vinegar is for you from this post?
 Two powerhouse ingredients replacing traditional acidic dairy!
 Yeah!
-I also used spelt flour instead of traditional white flour – upping the nutrient content and fiber.
+I also used spelt flour instead of traditional white flour, upping the nutrient content and fiber.
 Maple syrup instead of refined sugar and coconut oil instead of butter, too.

 - 2 cups of yellow corn meal